-At the same time, through our "educate and inform" programme, we deliver regular talks on the Selsey Pavilion, send monthly email newsletters and continue to expand our digital archive of over 1,200 newspaper cuttings and historical records covering the Selsey Pavilion's illustrious past.
+Through our "educate and inform" programme, we deliver regular talks, distribute monthly email newsletters, and continually expand our digital archive, housing over 1,200 newspaper cuttings and historical records that chronicle the Pavilion's illustrious history.

-We have also fostered collaborations with other local organisations through our involvement in the Selsey Community Forum, a collective of voluntary organisations, and partnerships with Selsey's schools, the Theatres Trust, the West Sussex Records Office, the Selsey Photo Archive and the Chichester Festival Theatre.
+Moreover, we foster partnerships with local organisations, participating in the Selsey Community Forum and collaborating with Selsey's schools, the Theatres Trust, the West Sussex Records Office, the Selsey Photo Archive, and the Chichester Festival Theatre.

 My wife and I moved to Selsey from Surrey in 2011.
 After freelancing as a website developer for just over a year, in 2012 I joined Selsey-based creative agency Ascender where I've risen through the ranks to co-owner.
 At University I studied Modern History and this interest has continued through to local heritage.
 I’ve been drawn to the Pavilion since the very first time I set eyes on the art deco facade.
 I love the possibilities of what the building can offer to the local community and I will do my utmost to see it back in use.